HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/running_fits/running_bayesian.rst

 Bayesian Fits
 =============

-We will first look at an example runcard to run a Bayesian Fit with the Les Houches parametrisation model (see :ref:`this tutorial <in_les_houches>` for details on the Les Houches model and how to build it).
+We will first look at an example runcard to run a Bayesian fit with the Les Houches parametrisation model (see :ref:`this tutorial <in_les_houches>` for details on the Les Houches model and how to build it).